Xiang Lang

 Xiang Lang (160s-247), courtesy name Juda, was an official and scholar of the state of Shu Han during the Three Kingdoms period of China.
 He previously served under the warlords Liu Biao and Liu Bei (later the founding emperor of Shu Han) in the late Eastern Han dynasty.
-In 243, Xiang Lang resigned and spent the remaining years of his life reading, writing, proofreading and editing various classical texts.
+In his later years, Xiang Lang spent his time reading, writing, proofreading and editing various classical texts.
 By the time of his death in 247, he was one of the foremost book collectors of his time and a major source of influence for many later scholars.
 He was an uncle of the Shu general Xiang Chong.

 Early career

 Xiang Lang was born in Yicheng, Xiangyang Commandery, which is present-day Yicheng, Hubei.
 In his youth, Xiang Lang was a student of Sima Hui alongside Xu Shu, Han Song and Pang Tong.
 All of them, were close and friendly.
 He was appointed as the Chief of Linju (臨沮長) by Liu Biao.
 Upon Liu Biao's death, Xiang Lang went to serve under Liu Bei.